 - Preheat oven to 425 degrees.
 Line a muffin tin with silicon baking cups or grease the muffin tin.

 - In a high speed blender, add the oats and grind into a fine flour.
 Set aside into a medium sized mixing bowl with a pour spout.
 Add the rest of the dry ingredients (arrowroot powder, flaxseed, baking soda and salt).
-Stir until well combined.
+Blend until well combined.

 - Place the muffin tin in the oven and bake for 10 minutes.
 When the timer goes off reduce the oven temperature to 375 degrees without opening the oven door.
 Bake at 375 degrees for another 10 minutes.
 This method will help make your muffins rise high and cook perfectly on the inside too without burning the outside of the muffins.